Dhuoda: Liber Manualis

 The work is known from a manuscript of the seventeenth century in the Bibliothèque Nationale, Paris, and from fragments of a manuscript of the Carolingian epoch, found in the library of Nîmes.

 Influence

-Dhuoda's work is one of the only one known to be written by a woman to survive from the Carolingian period.
+Dhuoda's book is the only one known to be written by a woman to survive from the Carolingian period.
 Her work is important in that it offers insight into the education of women, the raising of children, the order of society, the importance of fathers, and how Christianity impacted the lives of the Frankish nobility.

-Having the Liber Manualis provides one of our only looks into what an educated woman from this time would know.
-Dhuodas handbook showed that she was not only literate but also understood numerical learning.
-In addition to being a guide for William Dhuoda gave examples of her knowledge on Christian texts like the bible as well as her knowledge of the Latin language.
+Having the Liber Manualis provides one look into what knowledge women's education provided in this period.
+Dhuoda's handbook showed that she was not only literate but also understood numerical learning.
+In addition to being a guide for William, Dhuoda provides examples of her knowledge on Christian texts like the Bible and other topics, like the Latin language.